Weight & Zone Cross-Validation: Implementation Guide for Freight Audit Pipelines

 return v

 Contract rate tables must be pre-loaded into a columnar, query-optimized store.
-DuckDB or Parquet-backed data lakes are recommended for sub-second lookups across millions of rate combinations.
-Each table must map weight_bracket, zone, and service_level to a base rate, alongside fuel surcharge multipliers and minimum charge floors.
-All monetary values should be stored as DECIMAL(19,4) to prevent floating-point drift during aggregation, per Python’s decimal documentation.
+DuckDB or Parquet-backed data lakes give sub-second lookups across millions of rate combinations.
+Each table maps weight_bracket, zone, and service_level to a base rate, alongside fuel surcharge multipliers and minimum charge floors.
+Store every monetary value as DECIMAL(19,4) to prevent floating-point drift during aggregation, consistent with how the Fuel Surcharge Formula Implementation persists FSC multipliers upstream.

-Carrier zone assignments are rarely static.
-Parcel networks rely on annual zip-to-zone grid updates, while LTL carriers utilize distance-based matrices and freight class routing rules.
+Carrier zone assignments are rarely static: parcel networks rely on annual zip-to-zone grid updates, while LTL carriers use distance-based matrices and freight-class routing.
 The pipeline must independently derive the expected zone before comparing it to the carrier’s billed value.
+Resolution begins with a direct lookup against the carrier’s published zip-pair table; when that fails, the engine falls back to the centroid and state-group logic owned by Lane Matching Algorithms.
+The resolved zone is then validated against service-level constraints (Ground capped at Zone 8, Express at Zone 10).

 import duckdb